What exactly happens behind the scenes when you create an object with new?

 }

-You can see that a Clown whose length we do not specify in this code is given the length 175.
+You can see that a Clown whose height we do not specify in this code is given the height 175.

 // constructors